numericube/ansible-django-bootstrap/README.md

 Note that the Django base template uses the non-minified version of Bootstrap by default because it's the one that's updated by `grunt watch`, so don't forget to do a `grunt dist` and use the minifed version of the Bootstrap files when you've done your work on them.

+# Customizing Bootstrap

+If you wish to edit some variables, components or just add your own ones right into the Bootstrap library, you can do it in the `site_variables.less` or the `site_components.less` files that are inside the `less/` folder of the library.

+As these files have already been included into the Bootstrap core file, you don't have to do so yourself : their contents will be parsed while the Bootstrap compilation runs.

 # Using HTTPS on Nginx

 Nginx uses by default a self-signed SSL certificate to enable HTTPS and HTTP2.